severalnines/docs/troubleshooting.rst

 2. Look at the PATH output.

-* **Solution:**
+**Solution:**

 - Ensure the ``/sbin`` path is there.
-This way, ClusterControl can automatically locate and run the "service" command.
+Otherwise, ClusterControl won't be able to automatically locate and run the "service" command.
 - If the ``/sbin`` path is not listed in the PATH, add it by using the following command:

 .. code-block:: bash